 In this episode:

 There's an elite group of rock musicians and singers called the 27 Club and membership includes Jimi Hendrix, Jim Morrison, Kurt Cobain and more.
 Episode 6 takes a look at who's in the club and what it's about.
-The Chicago White Sox Training Academy reaches out to local youths in their community and ventures offshore to bring their coaching and instruction expertise to the Cayman Islands.
-We're speaking with former pro, Justin Stone, about how island kids are learning this new sport.
-Random trivia is a fav of show host, Kerry McCall, so get set for a multiple-choice pop quiz and hear another installment of What's It Mean.
+The Chicago White Sox Training Academy reaches out to local youths in their community and ventures offshore to bring their coaching and instruction expertise to the youth and coaches of the Cayman Islands.
+We'll speak with former pro and acadamy instructor, Justin Stone, about how island kids are doing at picking up the sport of baseball.
+Kerry loves random trivia, so get set for a multiple-choice pop quiz, a Neandethal sound bite and another installment of What's It Mean.

 Episode 5 - Publish Date: April 15, 2008 Listen